ILRI-Genomics-Platform/AMR-Genomic-Surveillance/README.md

 ## Software installation (local computer)
 Please follow the following instructions to install the tools that we will use on local computer.
 Note that these tools have already been installed on the remote computer (the HPC) by the system admin.

-We will use `conda` to install the tools to an environment in your local computer.
 Open a terminal in using WSL in Windows.
 If you have a Linux OS, open a terminal by clicking on the terminal icon.

 It is good practice to organize your work in project directories so as to have all files relating to a project in one place.
 Therefore, let's create a directory